Myndex/apca-introduction/analysis.md

 > First, the entire basis for APCA is rooted in empirical data, and these claims are false, misleading, and notwithstanding.
 Here is a link to a listing of [peer review and third party evaluations of APCA](https://git.apcacontrast.com/documentation/independent-review).

 > [!WARNING]
 > Second, xi's continued linking to certain threads that feature trolling and personal harassment of the author of this rebuttal, implies his true motivations are other than claimed.
-At the very least, has implied by association some connection to the small group of obstructionists to the process.
+At the very least, xi has implied by association some connection to the small group of obstructionists to the process, and we are aware of the obstructionists using xi's corrupted faux analysis toward their malicious goals.
 This has not gone unnoticed.

 [Web Content Accessibility Guidelines]: https://www.w3.org/TR/WCAG21/